dogwonder/Bookler-2.0/src/markdown/Curry sauce.md

 _Fry for 20 minutes_

-* 1 level tablespoon of ground coriander
+* 1 level tbsp of ground coriander
-* 2 level teaspoons of turmeric
+* 2 level tsp of turmeric
-* 1 heaped teaspoon of paprika
+* 1 heaped tsp of paprika
-* 1 heaped teaspoon of garam masala
+* 1 heaped tsp of garam masala

 _Cook for 2 minutes_

-* 6 tablespoons of ground almonds.
+* 6 tbsp of ground almonds.

 _Cook for 1 minute_